linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 14 Interest Rate Risk.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "Chapter 14 - Interest Rate Risk"
+parent_directory: Risk Management and Financial Institutions/Part 3 Market Risk
+formatted: 2025-12-21 02:40:00 PM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - interest rate risk
+  - yield curve management
+  - duration and convexity
+secondary_tags:
+  - treasury rates
+  - reference rates
+  - repo rates
+  - var calculation
+  - bond duration calculation
+  - modified duration
+  - bond convexity
 cssclasses: academia
-title: Chapter 14
-linter-yaml-title-alias: Chapter 14
 ---

-# Chapter 14

-# Interest Rate Risk
+# Chapter 14 - Interest Rate Risk

 Interest rate risk is more difficult to manage than the risk arising from market variables such as equity prices, exchange rates, and commodity prices.
 One complication is that there are many different interest rates in any given currency (Treasury rates, interbank borrowing and lending rates, swap rates, and so on).
 Although these tend to move together, they are not perfectly correlated.
 Another complication is that we need more than a single number to describe the interest rate environment.
 We need a function describing the variation of the interest rate with maturity.
 This is known as the term structure of interest rates or the yield curve.
 The interest rate considered is usually a zero-coupon interest rate, sometimes just referred to as a "zero."
 It is the rate of interest that would apply for the maturity being considered if all interest and principal are paid at the end (i.e., there are no periodic payments such as those that are usually made on bonds).